hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ### Sortable Table

-Add `isSortable=true` to each column’s hash that should be sortable.
+Add `isSortable=true` to the hash for each column that should be sortable.

 ```handlebars{data-execute=false}
 <!-- app/templates/components/table.hbs -->